Public Policy List

-- To suggest the finalization of the discussions on a specific issue on the Public Policy List.
+- To suggest the finalization of the discussions on a specific issue on the public policy list.

-- To decide to abandon a policy.
+- To decide whether to withdraw a policy.

-- To receive comments from LACNIC's Staff in relation to different aspects of a policy proposal.
+- To receive comments from LACNIC's staff in relation to different aspects of a policy proposal.
 These comments may include, among others, comments on the wording of a proposal, the cost of

 3.2.2.
 About the PDP Chairs

-- PDP Chairs may not be LACNIC staff.
+- PDP chairs may not be LACNIC staff.

-- These positions will be honorary.
+- These positions are honorary.

-- PDP Chairs must be members of LACNIC or supported by a member of LACNIC.
+- PDP chairs must be members of LACNIC or supported by a member of LACNIC.

 3.2.3.
-About the election of the Chairs
+The election of PDP Chairs

-- Calls for nominations will be announced through the Public Policy List.
+- Calls for nominations will be announced through the public policy list.

-- Anyone subscribed to the Public Policy List may participate.
+- Anyone subscribed to the public policy list may participate.

 - The election will be conducted immediately before the Public Policy Forum.

 - The winner of the electronic voting process must be ratified at the Public Policy Forum.
 The acting chairs will ask those in attendance whether they have any objections to the electronic voting process.
 If any objections are raised, the chairs will evaluate whether such objections are significant.
-If no objections are raised, or if the chairs consider that such objections are not significant, they will proceed to ratify the winning candidate.
+If no objections are raised, or if the chairs consider that any objections are not significant, they will proceed to ratify the winning candidate.
 Any chair who ran in the election must abstain from participating as chair during the ratification process.

 - Elected chairs will begin their term immediately after the closing of the Public Policy Forum during which they were ratified.

 3.2.4.
-Responsibilities and obligations of the Chairs
+Responsibilities and obligations of PDP Chairs

-- To prepare a report on the Public Policy Forum and submit it to the Policy list not more than one week after the end of the Forum.
+- To prepare a report on the Public Policy Forum and submit it to the policy list not more than one week after the end of the forum.

-- At any time during the discussion period, to decide together with the author(s) whether it is advisable to review a proposal and, if so, whether it is necessary to restart the discussion period or whether the changes are minor and/or consensus is expected and therefore allow the same discussion period to continue.
+- At any time during the discussion period the chairs may decide: whether it is advisable to review a proposal, whether it is necessary to restart the discussion period, or whether the changes are minor and consensus is expected and therefore the same discussion period should continue.

 3.3.
 Working Groups

-- Unlimited number of participants.
+- Working groups may have an unlimited number of participants.

-- Working Group results must be published on the Public Policy List four weeks before the Public Policy Forum.
-These results will be considered recommendations for the Public Policy List.
+- Working group results must be published on the public policy list four weeks before the Public Policy Forum.
+These results will be considered recommendations for the public policy list.

 3.4.
-Public Policy Forum
+Public Policy Forum (PPF)

-- Opportunities will be offered to present topics that are of interest to the Public Policy Forum.
+- Opportunities will be offered to present additional topics that are of interest to the Public Policy Forum.

 3.5.
 LACNIC Board of Directors

-During its first meeting after the 4-week last call for comments, the LACNIC Board may:
+During its first meeting after the 4-week last call for comments, the LACNIC Board may:Ratify the proposal.

-- Reject the proposal and, through the PDP Chairs, request that the Public Policy List continue their analysis and submit a new proposal.
+- Reject the proposal and, through the PDP Chairs, request that the public policy list continue their analysis and submit a new proposal.

 4. Responsibilities and obligations of LACNIC

-- To notify the implementation of proposals ratified by the Board on the Policy List as soon as this occurs.
+- To notify the implementation of proposals ratified by the board on the policy list as soon as this occurs.

 5. Appeals process